 Many staple meals of most cuisines constitute the ingredients listed above.
 That should be avoided in Dash Diet.
 So, when following the Dash Diet, you might wonder, What foods to eat?
 Lets look at some meals and ingredients that are permitted and encouraged to be consumed when on a Dash Diet.

-Foods to eat in Dash Diet.
+Foods allowed to Eat in Dash Diet

 - Whole Grains: brown bread, whole wheat bread, brown rice, cereal, oatmeal, and quinoa.